P7h/StormTweetsWordCount/README.md

 ## Features
 * Application retrieves tweets from Twitter stream (using [Twitter4J](http://twitter4j.org)) and in real-time processes only the English language tweets.<br>
 * It splits each tweets with space as the delimiter and counts all the words present in tweets and finds list of words with highest count in every 30 seconds.
-* After processing, the application logs the count and list of words grouped by their count to the console and also to a log file.<br>
+* After processing, the application logs the count and list of words grouped by their count to the console and also to a log file.
+The threshold of count after which the words are displayed can be configured by modifying [second value of this Constructor invocation](src/main/java/org/p7h/storm/wordcount/topology/WordCountTopology.java#L38).<br>
-* As of current day, this codebase has very minimal comments.
-I will be adding more comments as and when I get time.
+* In local mode, topology runs for 2 minutes and then shuts down.
+Topology run can be updated by modifying [this](src/main/java/org/p7h/storm/wordcount/topology/WordCountTopology.java#L50) value.<br>
 * Also this project has been made compatible with both Eclipse IDE and IntelliJ IDEA.
 Import the project in your favorite IDE [which has Maven plugin installed] and you can quickly follow the code.

 ## Configuration